-Learning hand signals can be crucial while riding in a group because well, you can’t exactly talk to each other while on the road.
-Establishing what each hand signal means could help keep your group informed and safe.
+Learning motorcycle hand signals is crucial while riding in a group because well, you can’t exactly talk to each other while on the road.
+Understanding what each hand signal means will help keep your group informed and safe.

 You’ll want to be close enough for other drivers on the road to see you, but far enough apart so you aren’t tailgating each other.
-The most effective way to ride would be to stagger your bikes, having the most experienced in the front of the line.
-It is important to know that when passing other vehicles, do so one at a time and return to the staggering formation.
+The most effective way to ride is in staggered formation, having the most experienced riders in the front.
+It is important to know that when passing other vehicles, do so one at a time and return to the staggered formation.

 There’s no need to rush, enjoy yourself!
 It’s nice to plan stops around scenic views or other points of interest along your way.
-Please be aware that taking breaks also allows for you and others to maintain concentration and stay alert during the ride.
+Taking breaks, no matter how long, allows for you and others to maintain concentration and stay alert during the ride.

 Whether riding in a group or going solo, carrying the right motorcycle insurance is always important.
 To learn more about protecting yourself and your bike, contact an insurance guide today.